Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Sole trader

-Setting up as a sole trader means that you are the business, so there’s no legal separation between your personal and business finances.
+Being a locum and setting up as a sole trader means there’s no legal separation between your personal and business finances.
 All the business’s assets and liabilities are directly attached to you, but you also get to keep all the profits for yourself.

 Working as a sole trader locum has its pros and cons.
 The tax and reporting side of things is simple to navigate and operate.
 A potential negative is that you’re personally and wholly responsible for any trouble the business might find itself in.